barnalismollich/coyotiv-barnali-smollich/README.md

 # coyotiv-barnali-smollich

-Hello!
+Hello!!
 This is my folder for my project I did during the training at Coyotiv UG.

 Project idea
 My project idea is called: Family diary and documents